ava-labs/avalanche-hackathon/glitch/2023/4-test-gasless-transaction.eng.md

 ## Simple counter contract address

-Ava Labs has already deployed the [simple counter contract](../../src/GaslessCounter.sol) that is compliant with [OpenGSN EIP-2771](https://github.com/opengsn/gsn/blob/master/packages/contracts/src/ERC2771Recipient.sol).
+Ava Labs has already deployed the [`GaslessCounter` contract](../../src/GaslessCounter.sol) that is compliant with [OpenGSN EIP-2771](https://github.com/opengsn/gsn/blob/master/packages/contracts/src/ERC2771Recipient.sol).

 Use the following as the recipient contract address: